Angry customers: How to de-escalate and get them on your side

-These may have little or nothing to do with the situation at hand, but these underlying factors can set someone off.
+These may have little or nothing to do with the situation at hand, but underlying factors can set someone off.
 Your customer will probably not tell you about unrelated things on their mind, and it’s not your business to ask.
-What’s important to understand, though, is: their baseline stress is certainly not about you.
+What’s important to understand, though, is their baseline stress is likely impacting how they interact with you.

-4. Coping skills: Everyone has their breaking point.
-When a situation, its ramifications, and one’s baseline stress exceed their ability to cope, anger is the result.
-If, by contrast, a person’s coping skills are sufficient when the situation, its ramifications, and baseline stress is rearing its ugly head, they might be able to keep a lid on their anger.
+Everyone has their breaking point.
+A person gets angry when a situation, its ramifications, and the person’s baseline stress exceed their ability to cope.
+On the other hand, if their coping skills are sufficient to manage the situation, its ramifications, and baseline stress, they might be able to keep a lid on their anger.

 Here’s a thought exercise to illustrate what I mean:

 Imagine yourself facing an angry customer.
 They’re giving you their worst.
 Expensive, movie-grade computer graphic lasers, missiles, and flames are shooting out of them, right at you.
 It’s no fun, and if you want to survive, you’re going to need to become fireproof—at the risk of losing your empathy.
 So that’s not what you do.

 Instead, step over and stand right next to that customer, shoulder to shoulder.
 Face what they’re facing.
 Now, all those impressive and scary special effects—which, again, are not about you to begin with—are aimed out into space, away from you.
 You’re by your customer’s side, able to see what’s happening but out of harm’s way.

 To be clear, you don’t deserve to be abused.
 There are people who will present anger as a tactic, using harsh, insulting, and even degrading language as a means to achieve their goal.
 Your company should have policies in place to protect you from that.

 Another way to advocate for yourself in difficult customer interactions is to learn how best to manage them.
 We dive into more tactical tips in the section below.